bcnmy/wallet-integrations/argent/README.md

-## Argent Wallet <> Biconomy Integration
+## Biconomy support for Argent contract wallets

-This reposiroty consists of integration between Argent Wallets and Biconomy Relayer Infrastructure.<br/>
+This repository consists of integration between Argent Wallets and Biconomy Relayer Infrastructure.<br/>
 It showcases how any DApp using Argent contract wallets can use Biconomy as a relayer service to relay the transactions without creating a relayer infrastructure by themselves.

 >Note : The contract address in this demo are deployed on ropsten.
-If you are using other Network ,replace it with own deployed address.
+If you are using other Network ,replace it with your own deployed addresses.

 <h3>To Run</h3>